the-senior-dev/fundamentals-javascript-junior-gabrielizalo/README.md

 ### Getting Started 🛠️

+0. Use node v20 running `nvm use 20`
 1. Run `npm install` to install dependencies.
 2. Run `npm test` to run the Jest tests and `npm run test:watch` to run them in `watch` mode.
 3. Make all the test pass by completing the exercises for each topic.